CodingCoffee-01/python_tutorial/readme.md

-//  This is CodingCoffee for python tutorial on  gitpod
+//  This is CodingCoffee python tutorial on  gitpod
 //  more courses : www.codingcoffee.org